grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Project and Team Management/03 Team Members.md

 <Blockquote mod="warning">

-> <b>Team Members must specify a projectId</b><br/>
+> <b>Team Members must specify a `projectID`</b><br/>
-> Invited Team members must specify a `projectId` in `options.ext.loadimpact.projectId` of the options object of their test in order to use the subscription of the organization they have been invited to.
+> Invited Team members must specify a `projectID` in `options.ext.loadimpact.projectID` of the options object of their test in order to use the subscription of the organization they have been invited to.

 </Blockquote>